ViviFeathers/558Basic/README.md

 non-missing rating values.

-I will put them in a list “a”, also write an anonymous function where data frame will be filtered by the brand name input, then I used the `ggplot` function, assigning “rating” as y and “usd_price” as x.
+I will put them in a list “a”, also write an anonymous function where data frame will be filtered by the brand name input, then I am using the `ggplot` function, mapping “rating” as y and “usd_price” as x.
 Later I will add a `geom_point` layer to generate the corresponding scatter plot.
 Finally I will use a `lapply` function to apply the anonymous function to every element in the list “a”.